 - They don’t just focus on resolving the negatives.
 Where they see an opportunity, they thank customers who enjoyed their stay and further their relationship.
 They capitalize on the great features and benefits of their property and enhance the customer’s decision of having stayed there.

-- Another tip of the hat goes to them for responding in a timely manner.
-In today’s digital world, people expect instancy.
-They want what they want, and they want it yesterday.
+- Another tip of the hat goes to them for responding promptly.
+In today’s digital world, people expect quickness.
+They want what they want, and they wanted it yesterday.
 Waiting weeks to respond to a customer who feels that they have been wronged in some way will almost guarantee that you have lost that customer.
 They will probably already have told a few of their friends as well about how horrible their experience was with [insert your hotel name here].
 In a perfect world, your hotel staff would have rectified the situation on the property, but customers understand that “things happen.”
 This is where review sites come into play.
 You can still save this relationship by acting quickly.

 So I have to ask again; What industry are you in?
 If you are wondering why you have such a low star rating, then one of a few things could be happening.
 Your product might not mesh with the customers that are coming to your hotel.
 You could have internal issues that are affecting the satisfaction of your guests.
 There are too many things that could be going wrong, but if you just take a moment to look at what exactly it is that your customers are saying about your hotel, and you take steps to resolve them, there is no reason that you should not see your ratings and revenue increase as they get resolved.
 The tools are there for us to use, it is up to us to make use of them.